barima24/Theft_Radar/README.md

 - **SQL for ETL**: Data was extracted, cleaned, and transformed using SQL to ensure it was ready for analysis.
 - **Tableau for Visualization**: A dynamic dashboard was created to visualize trends and patterns, enabling easy exploration of insights.

-This project provides valuable insights into vehicle theft patterns, helping law enforcement and policymakers allocate resources effectively and develop strategies to reduce crime.
+This project provides valuable insights into vehicle theft patterns, helping law enforcement and allocate resources effectively and develop strategies to reduce crime.